Adrian Piper: Scholarship

 In 1981, Piper published the essay, "Ideology, Confrontation, and Political Self Awareness", in High Performance Magazine.
 In it, she details three pervasive logical fallacies that she felt contributed to constructing one's ideology: the False Identity Mechanism, Illusion of Perfectibility, and One Way Communication Mechanism.
 She argued that these fallacies lead to the Illusion of Omniscience, which she defined as "[b]eing so convinced of the infallibility of your own beliefs about everyone else that you forget you are perceiving and experiencing as other people from a perspective that is in its own ways just as subjective and limited as theirs."

-In 2008, Cambridge University Press published her two-volume essay, "Rationality and the Structure of the Self".
+In 2008, she published her two-volume essay, "Rationality and the Structure of the Self".
 Volume I involves a summary of a wealth of Western philosophy, while Volume II focuses on her own interpretation of these philosophers.
-In Volume II, Piper argues that, without moral alienation we would be unable to forge relationships with others, or act interpersonally in the service of selfless or disinterested moral principles.
+In Volume II, Piper argues that, without moral alienation, we would be unable to forge relationships with others, or act interpersonally in the service of selfless or disinterested moral principles.